AgkTF/screenEntertainmentGuide/to-do.md

 ✅ User should expand both the poster and the backdrops.

+☐ In writers, sometimes the same person is a writer and storyboard (check We Bare Bears: The Movie )

 ☐ In Movie page, the shadow of poster

 ☐ show a placeholder image for the lazy-loaded images